parroty/oauth2ex/README.md

 The following is an example to call Google's BigQuery API.

 #### Manual token retrieval using browser
-An example to uses OAuth2Ex helper methods to retrieve OAuth token.
+An example to use OAuth2Ex helper methods to retrieve OAuth token.

 ```Elixir
 # Setup config parameters (retrive required parameters from OAuth 2.0 providers).